ckaestne/seai/assignments/project.md

 **Learning goals:**

 * Test all components of the learning infrastructure
-* Build infrastructure to assess model and data quality
+* Build an infrastructure to assess model and data quality
 * Build an infrastructure to evaluate a model in production
 * Use continuous integration to test infrastructure and models